TheJacksonLaboratory/FunDataR/1_R_primer/lesson2.md

 ### Check your understanding 2

-1) make a list with at least five member elements, incorporating at least two data types.
+1) Make a list with at least five member elements, incorporating at least two data types.
 Make sure at least two of the member elements are of different lengths than the rest of the elements.